Why does my gum hurt years after wisdom tooth removal?

 The pain is usually described as burning, aching, or throbbing.
 It doesn’t respond to regular painkillers, though in most cases, the discomfort stays mild and doesn’t interfere too much with your daily life.

-The exact cause of AO isn’t clear, but many researchers believe it’s related to nerve dysfunction.
-Because of the confusion it creates, people with AO sometimes undergo unnecessary dental treatments—which unfortunately can make the pain worse.
+The exact cause of AO is unclear, but many believe it's connected to nerve damage or dysfunction.
+Due to the confusion it causes, people with AO often undergo unnecessary dental treatment, which unfortunately can only make the pain worse.

 Treatment focuses on relieving symptoms, particularly pain, with medications and therapies that slow down the processing of pain by the brain.